 EXISTING INFRASTRUCTURE: The tracks are still in place, they’re still owned by the state, and they’re in good shape.
 Often the most expensive part of a transportation project is the cost of buying land and laying new tracks.

 WIDESPREAD SUPPORT: There’s tremendous public support and enthusiasm for trains to Traverse City.
 The number one priority that came out of a statewide rail planning process in 2011 was a passenger connection to Traverse City.
+That support was again on display when Groundwork held a series of public forums along the route to review the 2018 feasibility report.

 STATEWIDE PRIORITY: A passenger rail line to northern Michigan was included as a goal in Michigan’s State Rail Plan.